Chassss/unity_helper/README.md

 --

 ## 📝 TODO
-- Eliminate the `pylocalmem` dependency by reimplementing all required functions in `memory.py` using `ReadProcessMemory`, ensuring crash safety.
 - Add functions to dump image data at runtime, similar to the `Il2CppDumper` tool.

 ## 📄 License